Quick Quiz

 Option a – 1.36 times

-(A) the density of the metal.
+(A) the metal’s density

-(C) the temperature to which the metal is heated.
+(C) the temperature to which the metal is heated

-(D) the area of the metal plate.
+(D) the plate’s area

 (A) 0.2 °C/s